crystal-vm/crystal-reader/README.md

 Especially the last point is great.
 Since it is seperate it does not clutter up the actual grammar.
 And it can generate a layer that has no links to the actual parser anymore, thus saving/automating a complete tranformation process.

+### Operators

+Parslets operator support is **outstanding** and such it was a breeze to implement most of rubies operators very simply.
+See the operators.rb for details.
+Below is a list from the web of how it should be.

 Operator list from http://stackoverflow.com/questions/21060234/ruby-operator-precedence-table